Poisson boundary of group extensions: Non-triviality of the boundary criteron

 \end{proof}

 \begin{rem} In Corollary \ref{cor:variablesfield} we have seen that for a virtually solvable group, linear over a function field over at most $1$ variable, any finite second moment centered measure defines a random walk with trivial boundary.
-The Example \ref{exa:m1m2mxmy} shows that in the case of characteristic $0$ the assumption of the corollary that the transcendence degree $\le 1$ can not be replace by $\le 2$. \end{rem}
+The Example \ref{exa:m1m2mxmy} shows that in the case of characteristic $0$ the assumption of the corollary that the transcendence degree $\le 1$ cannot be replaced by $\le 2$. \end{rem}

-\begin{rem} However, observe that some groups, for example $\mathbb{Z}^2 \wr \mathbb{Z}$, have trivial boundary for any centered second moment random walk \cite{kaimanovichvershik}.
-But this group can not be embedded into linear group of transcendence degree $1$ (see Lemma \ref{lem:wpsubgroup}). \end{rem} As we have mentioned in the introduction, we conjecture that this is essentially the only $2$-dimensional examples of a linear basic block with trivial boundary.
+\begin{rem} However, observe that some groups, for example $\mathbb{Z} \wr \mathbb{Z}^2$, have trivial boundary for any centered second moment random walk \cite{kaimanovichvershik}.
+But this group had Krull dimension $3$ and thus cannot be embedded into the linear group of transcendence degree $1$ in view of Lemma \ref{exa:twobytworank}.

+\end{rem} As we have mentioned in the introduction, we conjecture that this is essentially the only $2$-dimensional example of a linear basic block with trivial boundary.